 Over the last year I count myself fortunate to have been able to safely enjoy the company of others around the gaming table.
-Over the year our regular multiplayer games have involved our Napoleonic, American Civil War or Franco-Prussian War armies.
+Over the year our regular multiplayer games using Volley & Bayonet have involved our Napoleonic, American Civil War or Franco-Prussian War armies.
 All have provided plenty of enjoyment.

 I’m also aware that my Seven Years War miniatures have not been deployed for around a year.
 Our current forces are relatively limited and therefore not suited to a multiplayer format.
 However, this week my Austrians were able to face my opponents Prussians in what was a fascinating game involving one player aside.

-We of course use Volley & Bayonet for all these black powder battles.
-Yet, I am continually reminded how different the battles of the various periods play.
+I am continually reminded how different the battles of the various periods play using Volley & Bayonet.
 This latest battle being testament to the more deliberate Seven Years War battle, especially when using infantry.
 This of course is a result of the simple but subtle period specific rules.

 For those interested a short report of our latest Seven Years War action, with Field Marshal von Daun continuing his campaign against Frederick the Great, can be found here.